 Steps To select multiple adjacent files:

 All items between will be selected.
-This method works on all models of iPhone and Max, including Macbook air and Macbook pro!
+This method works across current Finder views on MacBook Air, MacBook Pro, and desktop Mac models.

 Can't Select the Files?
 Check the Reasons Below